jeffgbutler/TanzuWorkshops/openemr/README.md

 #### Install the Open Source Provisioner

 The file `06-NfsProvisionerValues.yml` contains configuration values for the NFS external provisioner.
-Alter this file with the NFS server and path obtained from the file share you created about.
+Alter this file with the NFS server and path obtained from the file share you created above.

 Now install the NFS external provisioner with the following commands: